 The table below provides the school's federal school status for the 2021-22 school year, the category (or reason) for identification, the year the school is eligible to exit status, and, if applicable, the student groups identified for support.
-For additional information, the NJDOE ESSA Accountability webpage includes a Improvement with the amount of School Improvement Aid (SIA) funds received and information on exit criteria for identified schools.
+For additional information, the NJDOE ESSA Accountability webpage includes a list of all schools requiring comprehensive or targeted support and improvement with the amount of School Improvement Aid (SIA) funds received and information on exit criteria for identified schools.